 - The materials include intentional cumulative review throughout the curriculum.
 At the beginning of each unit, they provide a "Unit Opener" explaining how the new learning connects to previous learning.
 For example, the Unit 4 Opener states "The unit texts provide opportunities for children to practice reading VCe spellings for long vowel sounds, vowel teams, soft consonants, and previously learned phonics skills." - The materials provide a "Unit Wrap-Up" at the end of each unit connecting the topic and skills learned throughout the unit.
 For example, in the Unit 5 Wrap-Up, students review phonics skills (o, oa, ow, i, y, igh, y, ey, ar, er, ir, ur), super words (find, light, little, right, before, buy, even, our, every, pretty, think, very, called, help, know, walk, answer, picture, water, word), unit words (action, hero, mood, problem), and are expected to make connections between the unit texts read and the unit topic by providing sentence stems for students needing scaffolding. - The materials provide opportunities to review previously taught skills by connecting previously taught phonics skills to new ones.
-The materials include intentional practice and review of phonics concepts.
-The materials use backward purple arrows to indicate teachers should review previously taught material.
-For example, in Unit 2, Week 7, teachers review the digraphs -sh and -th and high-frequency words (like, make, there, and what). - The materials include regular review lessons (e.g., weekly, bi-weekly, per unit) where no new skills are explicitly taught but previously taught skills are reviewed and practiced.
-For example, Unit 2, Week 8 teaches the digraphs -ch, -th, and -ng.
-On the fourth and fifth day of instruction, students review all three digraphs along with the digraph -ck from earlier in the unit.
-Teachers are also guided to provide additional practice in the student workbook if students need additional review.

-Students are given ample amounts of practice activities daily.
-It ranges from written exercises in the student workbooks and decodable magnetic readers to practice their reading skills focusing on the day's objective.
+They also include intentional practice and review of phonics concepts.
+The materials use backward purple arrows to indicate that teachers should review previously taught material.
+For example, in Unit 2, Week 7, teachers review the previously taught vowel patterns a\e and i\e and the high-frequency words by, down, my, and said. - The materials include regular review lessons (e.g., weekly, bi-weekly, per unit) where no new skills are explicitly taught but previously taught skills are reviewed and practiced.
+For example, Unit 2, Week 8 teaches new "Super Words."
+The spellings of the Super Words, along with the spelling patterns they contain, are reviewed each day. - Students are given ample practice activities daily.
+These range from written exercises in the student workbooks to decodable "Magnetic Readers" to practice their reading skills by focusing on the day's objective.
 For example, students have daily practice in their student workbooks.
-In Unit 3, Week 12, Session 1, students practice circling the letters that stand for the beginning sounds of given words and trace and write Super Words, including could and would in their workbooks.
+In Unit 3, Week 12, Session 1, students underline and rewrite words with the long o sound, such as coach and toast.
+They also read words and write them two times, including the words over and people.